setherickson72/TwoPhotonModeling/README.md

 * CombExcitationCalc_ManyDifferentLengths: For calculating the effect of different bandwidths for direct comb excitation.
 Hidden behind the simulation is the assumption that bandwidth is significantly smaller than 1 THz (intermediate state detuning)

 * ResidualDopplerBroadening: For a given spectral bandwidth FWHM, calculates the effective lineshape accounting for residual doppler broadening.
 Run this simulation several times to find what spectral bandwidths result in minimal residual doppler broadening.

+* TransitTime: A very simple code for calculating the transit time broadening for a given temperature and beam size.
+Technically works for any atom, but the variables are preset for Rb87